dhunanyan/scss-to-css-converter-npm/SECURITY.md

 # Security Policy

-Thank you for helping keep our SCSS to CSS Converter - Server project secure!
+Thank you for helping keep our SCSS to CSS Converter NPM Package project secure!
 We appreciate contributions and reports from the community.
 This document provides guidelines for reporting security issues to ensure they are resolved responsibly and promptly.

 ## Supported Versions